ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa1/index.md

 core with `opam install core`.
 This will take a while, but is needed for the S-expression parsing we will be using.
-Note that the version of Core (and Ocaml) will not match between ieng6 and gradescope(or your computer), so it is your responsibility to ensure your code compile properly.
+Note that the version of Core (and Ocaml) will not match between ieng6 and gradescope(or your computer), so it is your responsibility to ensure your code compiles properly.
 You should avoid using Core functionality outside of the small portion needed for S-expressions for this reason.